 - A copy of the relevant development consent (if a development application was lodged) or a CDC (if permitted under Complying Development),

-- A copy of any relevant construction certificate (if required),
+- A copy of any relevant subdivision works certificate or subdivision construction certificate,

 - A copy of detailed subdivision engineering plans,